 They’re also highly effective at removing chemical contaminants while consuming very little water and energy.
 This makes them a great choice for home use.

-On the other hand, these filters are not effective enough at removing microbial contaminants by themselves.
+On their own, carbon filters are not effective enough at removing microbial contaminants.
 They are often used in aquariums precisely because they don’t kill beneficial bacteria or mess with the salinity.
-This means combining activated carbon filters with other types of filters and treatments may be necessary if you intended to use the water for drinking.
+Combining activated carbon filters with other types of filters and treatments may be necessary if you intend to use the water for drinking.
 Aussie Natural Filtration’s PureMix X7 optimises taste by absorbing chlorine and other chemicals through its advanced carbon block filtration system.
 It combines this technology with other leading techniques delivering tasty water to your taps at home.
 Both affordable and easily replaced, it sits unnoticed under your sink, perfect for the subtle, healthy kitchen.

-Ion exchange filters are excellent for reducing the TDS (total dissolved solids) in your drinking water, leaving it softer and virtually mineral-free.
+Ion exchange filters are excellent for reducing the TDS (total dissolved solids) in your drinking water.
+Fewer TDS means your water will be virtually mineral-free and softer to taste.
 These filters work by using a substance that can remove certain mineral ions, usually from calcium, magnesium, and bicarbonate from the water.

 Without getting overly technical, this process traps the minerals in the filter, which then passes on the water without the minerals that can build up in your pipes and other appliances.
-One great side effect of ion exchange filters is that they can be used for removing radioactivity from the water, which, while usually isn’t a concern, is nonetheless great information to know about.
+One great side effect of ion exchange filters is that they can be used for removing radioactivity from the water, which, while usually isn’t a concern, is nonetheless great news.

-These types of filters, on the other hand, don’t remove pathogenic organisms from the water.
-They are usually used in combination with other filter types.
-Targeting TDS and other minerals means it usually features early on in the path of the water to prevent the rest of the system from being damaged by mineral buildup.
+Because these types of filters don’t remove pathogenic organisms from the water they are usually used in combination with other filter types.
+Targeting TDS and other minerals means it usually features early on in the process to prevent the rest of the filtration system from being damaged by mineral buildup.